 The metabolites that were significantly differentially abundant (p.adj value <= 0.05) were also subjected to enrichment analysis to see if any class of molecule was significantly enriched.
 Interestingly, steroids were found to be significantly enriched in infected patients relative to the background of the experiment (Figure 3C).
-Closer examination of these molecules showed that 10/12 of these molecules annotated as steroids could be more specifically described as bile acids.
+A closer examination of these molecules showed that 10/12 of these molecules annotated as steroids could be more specifically described as bile acids.
 These bile acids included the primary bile acid cholic acid as well as the secondary bile acids taurodeoxycholic acid, glycochenodeoxycholate, glycochenodeoxycholic acid, glycohyocholic acid, tauroursodeoxycholic acid, glycocholic acid, taurocholic acid, and taurohyodeoxycholic acid.
 The same functional enrichment was observed for S. aureus infected samples (Supplementary Figure 2) where the abundances of Taurocholic acid, Glycocholic acid, Tauroursodeoxycholic acid, 3beta−Hydroxy−5−cholenoic acid, and 12−Ketodeoxycholic acid were enriched.
 Interestingly, several phostidylcholine molecules were identified as being significantly depleted in S. aureus bacteremia (Supplementary Figure 2).
-While this class of molecules did not rise to the level of statistical significance when utilizing GO enrichment in healthy to EcB patients, we did note that a number of phostidylcholines were also significantly depleted in the case of EcB bacteremia (Supplementary Table 2).
+While this class of molecules did not rise to the level of statistical significance when utilizing GO enrichment in healthy to EcB patients, we did note that several phostidylcholines were also significantly depleted in the case of EcB bacteremia (Supplementary Table 2).

 We next set out to evaluate the potential utility of features collected within our dataset as biomarkers to predict healthy from infected samples.
 To rank these biomarkers within our dataset, we used ensemble feature selection (EFS) as an unbiased approach to rank proteins capable of distinguishing healthy from infected patients 17.
 This method integrates the outcomes of 8 distinct feature selection algorithms, subsequently aggregating and assigning ranks to the scores.
 This approach mitigates many of the inherent biases often associated with individual algorithms 33, 34.
 Since EFS can be utilized as a feature selection tool, it is capable of reducing redundant measurements by removing features that are highly correlated with each other.
 Here, we opted to set the correlation threshold to 0, ensuring that a well performing biomarker would still score highly, even if it was highly correlated with another potential biomarker.
 We observed that the top ranked protein and metabolite biomarkers, SERPINA3, LRG1, n6−threonylcarbamoyladenosine, and 13−keto−9z,11e−octadecadienoic acid were highly effective at distinguishing infected from non-infected samples when evaluated using logistic regression, producing AUCs ranging from 0.99- 0.1 (Figure 2C) (Figure 3D).
 Other top biomarkers identified in our study were also able to distinguish infected from healthy almost perfectly, highlighting the extreme differences between healthy and EcB plasma (Supplementary Figure 4).